ferparra/My-Readwise/pages/Tools for Thought as Cultural Practices, Not Computational Objects (highlights).md

 url:: https://maggieappleton.com/tools-for-thought

 - Highlights first synced by [[Readwise]] [[Nov 21st, 2022]]
-	- Socrates' classical inquiry method of engaging in cooperative dialogue and responding to everything with a question.
+	- [[Socrates]]' classical inquiry method of engaging in cooperative dialogue and responding to everything with a question.
 Enabled critical thinking and scepticism of every possible assumption and presupposition in an argument.
 	- Another classic.
 Hypothesis, empirical observation, experiments, and